nabilaedelliana/etl-sales-data/README.md

 # ETL Project with Scheduler and Docker
+# candidate : Nabila Edelliana Khairunnisa
 ## Overview
-This project demonstrates an Extract, Transform, Load (ETL) process of sales data using Python, scheduled to run periodically `everyday at 23.45` using a scheduler script, and containerized with Docker for local execution.
+This project demonstrates an Extract, Transform, Load (ETL) process of sales data using Python, scheduled to run periodically `everyday at 01.15` using a scheduler script, and containerized with Docker for local execution.
 The ETL process involves extracting data from multiple sources, transforming it, and loading it into a data mart.

 ## Data Sources
 ### Store